PCrnjak/Faze4-Robotic-arm/README.md

 - BOM
 - C++ / arduino code for testing the robot
 - STL files
+- Files for PCB
+- Code for work envelope

 Things i will add soon:
 - STEP files